 This delicious cookie made from the ancient grain Kamut, doesn’t last long in my house.
-I love baking with Kamut because of its mild, non-bitter sweet flavor, and that touch of nuttiness.
+I love baking with Kamut because of its mild, non-bitter sweet flavour, and that touch of nuttiness.
 Kamut does contain gluten, although it is more easily digestible by anyone with allergies to gluten.

 This recipe is made kind of like a pie crust, to give it that flaky, tender, melt in your mouth texture.

 - 3 ½ cups Kamut flour